| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 replaced by its complementary error function result.

-The complementary error function erfc(x) is simply 1-erf(c),
+The complementary error function erfc(x)

 but it is computed in a way that avoids round-off errors when x